Please wait while the formulary information is being retrieved.

 No enhanced Dosing information available for this drug.

 Sodium nitroprusside is administered by IV infusion only using a controlled-infusion device (i.e., infusion pump); IV infusion devices regulated only by gravity or mechanical clamps should not be used.
 The rate of administration should be adjusted to maintain the desired hypotensive effect, as determined by continuous monitoring of blood pressure, using either a continually reinflated sphygmomanometer or, preferably, an intra-arterial pressure sensor.
-Because of the potential for toxicity, the drug should be administered for the shortest possible duration.
+The drug should be administered for no longer than 10 minutes at the maximum infusion rate (i.e., 10 mcg/kg per minute).

 The following drug interaction information is available for SODIUM NITROPRUSSIDE-0.9% NACL (nitroprusside sodium in 0.9 % sodium chloride):